FabiMe/Fitness-Forge/README.md

 * Login/Register
 * FAQ

-### Site Goals
-The Fitness Forge Website aims to provide a seamless shopping experience for fitness adventures.
-It enables users to register for fitness events easily and offers a platform where users can plan future fitness adventures for themselves and others.
-Fitness Forge aims to maintain and improve general health and physical fitness and to elevate the customers skills.

-Users can select adventures and events from the categories CATEGORIES

-Once the user selects a specific adventure or event, he/she can adjust the quantity and personalize each adventure's attendees individually.
-The possibility to purchase adventures for multiple attendees makes the website to an ideal place to search for gifts and presents.

 ### 5 Planes of UX
 - **Strategy Plane:** The project identified a clear need to create an e-commerce platform specifically for fitness enthusiasts.
 This insight guided the development process, ensuring the platform would attract and meet the demands of its target demographic.
 - **Scope Plane:** The project’s functional requirements were clearly defined to include a dynamic product catalog that allows for regular updates and additions, comprehensive user account functionalities, a robust event registration system to handle various fitness activities, and interactive comment features enabling community engagement.